-The department has two full time members of staff: Mrs Helen Chong (Head of Department) and Mr Dan Armstrong.
-We are supported by Mrs Jane Watts (who is an ABRSM Examiner) who teaches at AS and A Level and helps to run our broad extra-curricular programme and by Mrs Joanne Newman who is our administrative assistant.
-We currently have 12 highly qualified peripatetic instrumental and vocal teachers.
+The department has two full time members of staff: Mrs Helen Chong (Director of Music) and Mr Dan Armstrong.
+The third member of the team is Mrs Jane Watts, and ABRSM examiner.
+Jane assists with various aspects of curriculum delivery, particularly at Key Stage 4 and 5.
+She also has a massive input into our extensive extra-curricular programme, and the annual school production.
+Mrs Susan Davis is our administrative assistant.
+We currently have nine highly qualified peripatetic instrumental and vocal teachers.

 We have two main teaching classrooms and an additional classroom for ensemble and instrumental tuition.
 The upstairs classroom is used as a performance space, where practical assessments take place and the downstairs classroom houses a suite of 19 student PCs running Sibelius, Cubase and Mixcraft software.
 Within the department we have 8 practice rooms attached and students can access these for lunch time rehearsals.
 We foster a lively, collaborative and informative environment where the students can engage fully and creatively in the power of music.